postgrespro/aqo/README.md

 if the data tends to change significantly), you can do `UPDATE SET aqo_learn=false WHERE query_hash = <query_hash>;` before commit.

+The extension includes two GUC's to display the executed cardinality predictions for a query.
+The `aqo.show_details = 'on'` (default - off) allows to see the aqo cardinality prediction results for each node of a query plan and an AQO summary.
+The `aqo.show_hash = 'on'` (default - off) will print hash signature for each plan node and overall query.
+It is system-specific information and should be used for situational analysis.

 The more detailed reference of AQO settings mechanism is available further.